eth-educators/ethstaker-guides/merge-goerli-prater-alt.md

 Press `Ctrl` + `C` to stop showing those messages.

+## Trying the Goerli/Prater merge testnet

+### Requesting testnet funds

+You can request Goerli ETH from [EthStaker Discord server](https://discord.io/ethstaker) in the #request-goerli-eth💸 channel with a BrightID verification.
+You can check out [these other faucet links](https://faucetlink.to/goerli) as well.
+You will need at least 32 Goerli ETH if you want to do a validator deposit for Goerli.
+The EthStaker Discord faucet will give you 32.05 Goerli ETH in one go.

-## Creating your validator keys and performing the deposit
+### Creating your validator keys and performing the deposit

 There are 2 great tools to create your validator keys: